aplteam/Tatin/docs/PublishingPackages.md

 This means that one can only publish packages with the groupname <group1> with the API key "abc", packages with the groupname <group2> with the API key "xyz", and anything else with the API key "other".

 Note that `*=` means that no API key is required.
-On its own it's the same as having no credentials file, but it can be useful together with other group names:
+On its own, it's the same as having no credentials file, but it can be useful together with other group names:

 ```
 group1='abc'